haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-d-sdk.md

 <br>
 <br>

-Bla bla bla about SDK....

-A complete example of the SDK can be found at https://github.com/haimkastner/open-api-based-sdk-boilerplate
+We have an API server, and we want to provide an SDK for it instead of letting customers do their research on the specifications, build boilerplate code, handle authentication, sessions, etc.

+We aim to provide them with an easy-to-use SDK, complete with all interface validations, and more.
+However, we don’t want to duplicate code ourselves.
+We just want to build the infrastructure and generate the operations.
+So, how can this be done?
+In this article, we will demonstrate how it can be accomplished easily.

-## Set Up TypeScript Project
+## Set Up Project

-Create an empty folder and open the command-line/terminal in the new created folder directory.
+Create an empty folder and open the command-line or terminal in the newly created folder directory.

-Run npm init to create an empty JS project.
+Run `npm init` to create an empty JavaScript project.

-Run tsc --init to create an empty TS project, and run yarn add -D typescript to add TS to the project.
+Run `tsc --init` to create an empty TypeScript project, and run

-Install the following dependencies:
+Add the following dependencies:
-    yarn add node-fetch
-    yarn add -D fs-extra @types/node
+`yarn add -D typescript node-fetch fs-extra @types/node dotenv`
-    yarn add -D dotenv for loading environment variables from an .env file

-And now let's prepare the SDK.
+Now, let’s prepare the SDK.

-Open the folder directory in your favorite IDE, such as VS Code
+Open the folder directory in your favorite IDE, such as Visual Studio Code.

-## Fetch OpenAPI Spec
+## Fetch OpenAPI Specification

-First, need to obtain the OpenAPI spec, usually, it will be the latest generated spec.
+First, you need to obtain the OpenAPI spec, which is usually the latest generated spec.

-There are several options for how to fetch spec, depending on the needs and the CI/CD infrastructure, I will suggest 2 ways:
+There are several options for fetching the spec, depending on your needs and the CI/CD infrastructure.
+I suggest two ways:

-- `Fetch from Swagger Hub` - once a spec is published to SwaggerHub there is an easy-to-use API to fetch it, but this way will limit the fetch process to only the latest published spec.
+- `Fetch from SwaggerHub` - Once a spec is published to SwaggerHub, there is an easy-to-use API to fetch it.
+However, this method will limit the fetch process to only the latest published spec.

-- `Fetch from GitHub Actions Artifact` - once a commit is pushed to GitHub a new actions job to upload spec to GitHab's artifactory triggered, and a few seconds later available to be fetched by branch, but this option is a bit more complicated and required more maintenance.
+- `Fetch from GitHub Actions Artifact` - Once a commit is pushed to GitHub, a new actions job to upload the spec to GitHub’s artifact is triggered, and a few seconds later it’s available to be fetched by branch.
+This option is a bit more complicated and requires more maintenance.

-Both are explained on the front facard Fetch OpenAPI Spec section, here, we will go with the simple SwaggerHub way.
+Both methods are explained in the [Setting Up Front Facade](/en/blog/perfect-api-server-part-b) -> “Fetch OpenAPI Spec” section.
+Here, we will go with the simpler SwaggerHub method.

-Within the `scripts` folder create a file named `package.json` and fill it with this content:
+Within the scripts folder, create a file named `package.json` and fill it with this content:
 ```json
 {
     "type": "module"
 }
 ```
-This configuration is required in order to use the `import ... from "..."` syntax in JS scripts on this directory.
+> This configuration is necessary in order to use the `import ... from "..."` syntax in JavaScript scripts within this directory.

 Create a new file `fetch-spec.js` in this file needs to be the JS script code that fetches spec and places it at the `src/generated` directory.

+Next, create a new file named `fetch-spec.js`.
+This file should contain the JavaScript script code that fetches the spec and places it in the `src/generated` directory.

-Let's start with SwaggerHub's example, copy & paste the following code, just replace the `API_SPEC_OWNER` owner name and the `API_SPEC_NAME` name with your own values, feel free to read the comments to understand the simple flow 🤥
+Let’s start with an example using SwaggerHub.
+Copy and paste the following code, replacing the `API_SPEC_OWNER` owner name and the `API_SPEC_NAME` name with your own values.
+Feel free to read the comments to understand the flow.

 ```typescript
 import fse from 'fs-extra';